MaiAbdulhamid/The-Complete-2020-Web-Development-Bootcamp/README.md

   <summary>Front-End Web Development</summary>

   ### 1.1.
 How Does the Internet Actually Work?
-  -	**Internet** is a long piece of wire, And the wire connect different computers to each other.
+  -	**Internet** is a long piece of wire, And that wire connects different computers to each other.
 It allows computers to transfer data through this giant wire
   -	A server is a computer that provides files and data to other computers, it allows access 24/7.
   -	A client is a computer that any user is used to access the internet.
-  -	When browser request a website, the request sent to **ISP** (Internet server provider: The company we pay for internet service) then it search at DNS that contains websites IP addresses.
+  -	When the browser request a website, the request is sent to **ISP** (Internet server provider: The company we pay for internet service) then it searches at DNS that contains the web site's IP addresses.
 Once the DNS finds the IP address it sends it back to the browser vis ISP.
-Then the browser sends a direct request through ISP and this message will be delivered via Internet Backbone to the server that is located that IP address.
-On that server there is all files that needed to view the website home page.
-The server sends this files back to the client through the internet backbone and client get to see website in the browser.
+Then the browser sends a direct request through ISP and this message will be delivered via Internet Backbone to the server that is located at that IP address.
+On that server, all files are needed to view the website home page.
+The server sends these files back to the client through the internet backbone and the client gets to see the website in the browser.
 All of that happens in milliseconds.

   ### 1.2.
 How Do Websites Actually Work?
-  -	To access web page we need browser (allows to look up ip address and recives data from server).
+  -	To access the web page we need a browser (allows to look up at IP address and receives data from the server).
-  -	Data from server contains html, css, and js files.
+  -	Data from the server contains HTML, CSS, and js files.

   ### 1.3.
 To get started
   -	Need Browser (chrome recommended)